ChainSafe/forest/docs/docs/users/reports/node_comparison.md

 ## Snapshot export comparison

 Snapshot export is another area where the performance work pays off.
+Forest plays an important role in timely, efficient network snapshot generation: while it is possible to generate a snapshot with Lotus, doing so is significantly slower and more expensive.
 On a regular machine, Forest completes a basic chain snapshot export dramatically faster than Lotus, and with a fraction of the memory.

 <p align="center">
   <img